Pete Townshend: 1964–1982: The Who

-Townshend remained the primary songwriter and leader of the group, writing over 100 songs which appeared on the band's eleven studio albums.
+Townshend remained the primary songwriter and leader of the group, writing over 100 songs which appeared on the band's twelve studio albums.
 Among his creations is the rock opera Quadrophenia.
 Townshend revisited album-length storytelling throughout his career and remains associated with the rock opera form.
-Many studio recordings also feature Townshend on piano or keyboards, though keyboard-heavy tracks increasingly featured guest artists in the studio, such as Nicky Hopkins, John Bundrick, or Chris Stainton.
+Many studio recordings also feature Townshend on piano or keyboards, though keyboard-heavy tracks increasingly featured guest artists in the studio, such as Nicky Hopkins, John ”Rabbit” Bundrick, or Chris Stainton.

 Townshend is one of the key figures in the development of feedback in rock guitar.
 When asked who first used feedback, Deep Purple guitarist Ritchie Blackmore said:

 Pete Townshend was definitely the first.
 But not being that good a guitarist, he used to just sort of crash chords and let the guitar feedback.
 He didn't get into twiddling with the dials on the amplifier until much later.
 He's overrated in England, but at the same time you find a lot of people like Jeff Beck and Hendrix getting credit for things he started.
 Townshend was the first to break his guitar, and he was the first to do a lot of things.
 He's very good at his chord scene, too.

 Similarly, when Jimmy Page was asked about the development of guitar feedback, he said:

 I don't know who really did feedback first; it just sort of happened.
 I don't think anybody consciously nicked it from anybody else.
 It was just going on.
 But Pete Townshend obviously was the one, through the music of his group, who made the use of feedback more his style, and so it's related to him.
 Whereas the other players like Jeff Beck and myself were playing more single note things than chords.

 Many rock guitarists have cited Townshend as an influence, among them Slash, Alex Lifeson, and Steve Jones.